kettle-7/Kettle3D/README.md

 ----------------------------------------------------------

+## Note
+Please note that Kettle3D's world generation system is very inefficient.
+I will eventually post the files for an empty world on GitHub, but at the moment I'm still finalising it.

+If it takes about half an hour for your computer to generate the world, your computer is fast.
+I'll try and fix this when I can.

 # How did I make it?
 Kettle3D was programmed using Batch, Python and Tcl.
 The 3D rendering engine uses Panda3D, OpenGL, OpenAL and C++.